CausticLab/rgon-exec/README.md

 ~
 ```

+Alternatively, commands can be run on a group of containers by using the `-label` flag.
+The same command will be executed on every matched container.

 ###Flags

+Uses [pkg/flag](https://golang.org/pkg/flag/).
+Flags can be expressed as `-flag value`, `-flag=value`, or `-flag="value"`.

+- `-v`: Print version.
+Exits immediately after.
 - `-name=myContainer`: The name of a container, single string
+- `-id=93jf2039ads9a`: The ID of a container, starting at the beginning (no max length)
+- `-label=my-label-key`: The key of a label, like `io.rancher.stack.name`
 - `-cmd=""`: Command to send.
 Can be formatted like `-name` but should be wrapped in quotes if the command is multiple words.
 - `-debug`: **Optional** Prints debug information